johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-09-docusaurus-3-how-to-migrate-rehype-plugins/index.md

 ### Different AST

-We're dealing with a different AST and just need to tackle the `mdxJsxTextElement` which are similar to MDX 1's `jsx` nodes, but come which their own AST representation of expression based attributes in the `data` property.
+We're dealing with a different AST and just need to tackle the `mdxJsxTextElement` which are similar to MDX 1's `jsx` nodes, but come with their own AST representation of expression based attributes in the `data` property.

 The hardest of this (and it is hard) is dealing with the `require` expression.
 What we do is: